googleapis/google-cloud-java/README.md

 Please note it is currently under active development.
 Any release versioned 0.x.y is subject to backwards incompatible changes at any time.

+**GA**: Libraries defined at a GA quality level are expected to be stable and all updates in the libraries are guaranteed to be backwards-compatible.
+Any backwards-incompatible changes will lead to the major version increment (1.x.y -> 2.0.0).

 **Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
 We will address issues and requests with